 When a pupil receives a consequence for a negative behaviour choice, we aim to provide them with time to reflect on their behaviour and time to restore balance to any relationships that have been impact as a result.
-We will encourage pupils to engage with the below form, in order to reflect (in line with our values) in writing, and present this to the victim of a behavioural incident.
+We will encourage pupils to engage with the below form, to reflect (in line with our values) in writing, and present this to the victim of a behavioural incident.
 This form is designed to provide restoration, justice and closure, by victim and aggressor being given time to discuss the incident.
-This form may also be provided to parents as proof of our endeavor to restore relationships and provide justice.
+This form may also be provided to parents as proof of our endeavour to restore relationships and provide justice.

-ENDER DE REFERENCE
+Kennika file difference.
+OVE.

-Reflection Time
+Reflectio on Time

 Name: Date:

-EMBRACE How have you not embraced, today?
+EMBRACE How have you not embraced, today? ·

-ENJOY How has your behaviour impacted on others' enjoyment and wellbeing?
+ENJOY How has your behaviour impacted on others' enjoy yment and wellbeing?

 EVOLVE What will you do evolve and improve from today?

 Signed by Delph Sider: